krishnan-mani/ecs-for-us/README.md

 ```

-- Deploy the ECS cluster
+- Deploy the ECS cluster.
+Use [starter-template](starter-template.json) to deploy a CloudFormation stack

 ```bash
 $ export AWS_REGION=eu-west-1